voldy/validate-sops/README.md

 ## Overview

-`validate-sops` is a Python utility designed by Vladimir Zhukov to validate that specified files are encrypted using [Mozilla SOPS (Secrets OPerationS)](https://github.com/mozilla/sops).
+`validate-sops` is a Python utility designed to validate that specified files are encrypted using [Mozilla SOPS (Secrets OPerationS)](https://github.com/mozilla/sops).
 It ensures that sensitive files committed to your repository are securely encrypted, preventing accidental exposure of secrets.

+## Supported Formats

+The utility supports validation for files in the following formats:

+- JSON (.json)
+- YAML (.yaml and .yml)
+- Environment files (.env)

 ## Features